RichterDelaCruz/x86_64_stencilOperation1D/README.md

 Similar to the debug mode results, the release mode confirm Assembly's performance advantage over C. In all test cases (2^20, 2^24, and 2^30), Assembly code executes faster than its C counterpart.

+Speedup is a measure of how much faster one method of performing a task is compared to another.
+In this context, the speedup ratio compares the execution time of a program written in C to the execution time of the same program written in Assembly language.
+It is calculated by dividing the execution time of the C program by the execution time of the Assembly program.

+For example, if the speedup ratio is 1.05, it means that the Assembly program executes 5% faster than the equivalent C program.
+Conversely, if the ratio is less than 1, it means that the C program is faster than the Assembly program.

-The speedup ratio, calculated by dividing C's execution time by Assembly's time, ranges from 1.02 to 1.05.
-This indicates that Assembly can be up to 5% faster than C in these benchmarks.
-While the margins seem small for smaller inputs (2^20 and 2^24), the efficiency gap widens for larger calculations (2^30).
-As seen in the debug mode analysis, Assembly's direct control over hardware instructions likely contributes to this efficiency.
-C code, despite compiler optimizations, might introduce some overhead due to its higher-level abstractions.
-This overhead becomes more apparent with increasing problem sizes.
+In the benchmarks provided, the speedup ratios range from 1.02 to 1.05.
+This indicates that Assembly is up to 5% faster than C in these scenarios.
+While the difference may seem small for smaller inputs (such as 2^20 and 2^24), it becomes more significant for larger calculations (such as 2^30).

+The efficiency gap between Assembly and C widens as the problem size increases.
+This suggests that Assembly's direct control over hardware instructions likely contributes to its efficiency, while C's higher-level abstractions may introduce some overhead, despite compiler optimizations.
+This overhead becomes more pronounced with larger problem sizes, highlighting the advantage of Assembly in handling complex computations efficiently.

 **Comparison Graphs:**